SimonR1ley/sidewalk/README.md

 ### Implementation Process

+I used <b>React JS</b>, <b>Node JS</b> and <b>Mongo DB</b>.

+#### React JS

+- I started creating the designs I made in Figma.
+- I started making all the nessecery components to link the website together.
-I used <b>Kotlin 1.7.0</b> for the functionality and <b>XML</b> for the front-end.
+- I connected all the components and added the functionality to the website.

-#### XML

-- I implemented `ScrollView` for my <b>Settings</b> & <b>Category</b> activities
-- `RelativeLayout` was used for my <b>Home</b> activity
-- `ConstraintLayout` was used for my <b>Splash</b> activity
-- `LinearLayout` was used for majority of the project

-#### Kotlin
+#### Node JS

-- I created a `Constants.kt` object file which held all my question variables and my `sharedPreferences` data
+- I created my DB schemas.
-- I created a `Questions.kt` class file, where I created the model of my question, meaning what data my question is to consist of like if it has an image, how many answers this question has and I also passed a key/value pair, that will check if my question is correct
-- I created a `UpdateUI()` function that will update the question and its answers on one `Questions.kt` activity file instead of creating a different file for each categories' question.
+- I connected them to my Routes using express and mongoose with the middleware.
-- I used `Intent` to send and receive data from each activity
+- I went back to my components and called my data from the DB as well and linked the components used for pushing the data to the DB
-- I also incorporated `SharedPreferences` to save and send data to each activity, like the users score and username, which will be saved conditionally using an `if()` statement

 #### Highlights

 <!-- stipulated the highlight you experienced with the project -->

-- A highlight of this project was definitely learning a new language (Kotlin) and working and developing for mobile.
+- A highlight of this project was definitely learning noSQL.
-- It was also a high point for me to load my app onto my mobile device and interacting with it
-- Fixing all of the bugs I struggled with was also a big plus for me
+- I really do see the appeal and will be delving deeper into understanding and mastering more.

 #### Challenges

 <!-- stipulated the challenges you faced with the project and why you think you faced it or how you think you'll solve it (if not solved) -->

-- I encountered a bug that will not pass the score if the last question of the category is correct, essentially giving the user a 4/5 score instead of a 5/5, unfortunately I could not get this fixed, but will be in later stages of development of XP
-- It was very challenging sending and receiving data using `SharedPreferences` but got it figured out in the end
-- I was flabbergasted at how dense Kotlin actually is, so wrapping my head around how the code is written and how data works was a struggle to say the least
+- I encountered quite a bit of challenges:
+- I didn't get to add all the functionality I wanted, time got away from me and most of my time was occupied trying to fix bugs and issues for example, I wanted to loop through the indexes of my data call but my for loop wasn't working the the useEffect by the Axios call.
+I did some research and ended up using a for each loop which helped solve the issue.

 ### Future Implementation